BLACK HOLE BODY PIERCING

 • Bleed a bit or be swollen for the first few days.
 A cold compress and/or ice will help reduce swelling and slow bleeding.

-• Be tender, itchy, or even bruised for a few weeks
+• Be tender, itchy, or even bruised for a few weeks.

 • Secrete a whiteish-yellow fluid which may dry on the piercing.
 This is normal and will stop when the piercing is healed.
 Do not pick this with your fingers!

-What to avoid during healing
+What to Avoid

 While your piercing is healing, please avoid the following: